soo-hwanlee/soo-hwanlee.github.io/_pages/cv.md

 ## Workshop

-- Upcoming \| Workshop on Publishing and Conferences, The Linguistics Association of NYU (LANYU)
+- 2024 \| Workshop on Publishing and Conferences, The Linguistics Association of NYU (LANYU)

 <!-- ## Affiliation